-(1) Collect one 45,000 gram IPL split sample per sublot, and provide the Contractor with splits of all sublot samples, for testing of all quality characteristics listed in Table 1.
+For purposes of correlation the Engineer will collect one 45,000 gram split sublot sample and provide the Contractor with splits, for testing of all quality characteristics listed in Table 1.
 These split sample test results will be evaluated using the current lab correlation procedure found in the HMA Production Manual.
 The Department's split portion will be used as the QA acceptance test.